ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 Transit has two main phases:

- * a pre-processing phase (called TPP) which analyzes raw sequencing data (fastq files) and extracts transposon insertion counts at genomic coordinates (i.e. TA dinucleotides, for the Himar1 transposon), and
+ * a **pre-processing phase** (called TPP) which analyzes raw sequencing data (fastq files) and extracts transposon insertion counts at genomic coordinates (i.e. TA dinucleotides, for the Himar1 transposon), and

- * statistical analyses (using Transit proper).
+ * **statistical analysis methods** (using Transit GUI or command line) - gumbel, HMM, resampling, ANOVA...

 The statistical analyses are focused on identifying genes that are *essential* or *conditionally-essential*, and quantifying the